rafael-nyknyc/rafael-nyknyc/README.md

-# Hello, my name is 🤓 Rafael Braga.
+# Hello, my name is👨🏻‍💻Rafael Braga.

 First and foremost, I'm an entrepreneur.